Facts about Bitdeer Technologies Holding Co (BTDR) Stock that you might not know

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Bitdeer Technologies Holding Co (NASDAQ:BTDR) dipped -12.00% to close Monday’s market session at $3.96, lower as compared to yesterday’s close.
-The stock price fluctuated between $3.60 and $4.84 throughout the trading session with the volume trading being 757739 shares, which represented a significant variation when compared to the three months average volume of 121.01K shares.
-The firm’s stock price fluctuated -43.35% within the last five trades and -69.54% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -42.61% in the last 6 months and -69.33% was subtracted to its value over the previous 3 months.
-BTDR stock is trading at a margin of -57.90%, -64.23% and -59.59% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Bitdeer Technologies Holding Co (NASDAQ:BTDR) dipped -6.16% to close Friday’s market session at $3.20, lower as compared to yesterday’s close.
+The stock price fluctuated between $3.03 and $3.57 throughout the trading session with the volume trading being 722372 shares, which represented a significant variation when compared to the three months average volume of 147.05K shares.
+The firm’s stock price fluctuated -28.89% within the last five trades and -76.44% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -52.10% in the last 6 months and -68.78% was subtracted to its value over the previous 3 months.
+BTDR stock is trading at a margin of -57.33%, -69.85% and -66.90% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?